Tanvie Hans

-Tanvie Hans is an Indian-born British professional footballer who plays as a midfielder for Misaka United in the Karnataka Women's League.
+Tanvie Hans is a British professional footballer who plays as a midfielder for Misaka United in the Karnataka Women's League.
 She also plays for Karnataka women's football team.
-She previously played for English clubs Tottenham Hotspurs and Fulham, and later appeared with Sethu FC in 2017–18 Indian Women's League.
+She previously played for English clubs Tottenham Hotspur and Fulham, and later appeared with Sethu and Bangalore United in Indian Women's League.

 Personal life

-Born in Delhi to Punjabi parents, Hans went to Vasant Valley School, which was the first school in Delhi to introduce an all-girls football team.
+Born in Delhi, India to Punjabi parents, Hans attended Vasant Valley School, which was the first school in Delhi to introduce an all-girls football team.
 She later went to Jesus and Mary College of the Delhi University in Delhi.
-She then switched to become a British citizen and studied in the United Kingdom.
-Later in 2019, she began her process of being an Indian citizen.
+She holds British citizenship through her British-Indian mother who hails from London.
+She then moved to the United Kingdom to pursue studies and also played university football for Exeter University.
+Later in 2019, she began the process of acquiring Indian citizen (Hans already holds an Overseas Citizenship of India).